 After deflating the tires on your off road rig, you absolutely need to inflate them back up to the proper pressure for highway use to avoid damage, wear and ill handling.
 Enter the Potek Portable Power Source—which combines numerous functionalities into a single portable unit that takes up minimal space inside your truck or Jeep.
 Powered by your vehicle’s battery, the Potek Portable Power Source is a power bank, jump starter, safety light, and more in one convenient package.

-The Potek Portable power source also features a built-in 150-PSI air compressor complete with built-in pressure gauge, for accurate inflation.
+The Potek Portable power source also features a built-in 150-PSI air compressor, complete with a built-in pressure gauge for accurate inflation.
 Most owner reviews are in the 4 and 5 star range, citing solid functionality and a decent price as prime purchase considerations.
 Just note that inflating a tire may take some time, and that the unit is manual—meaning you’ll have to spend some time waiting for each tire to inflate, monitoring the pressure in the process.
 Further, some owners say the LED safety light isn’t bright enough to be useful.

 What are the benefits of airing down when off-roading?